Eyjafjallajokull/wecomp/README.md

 Configure
 ---------

-Wecomp uses external compier for js compression.
-By default it is configured to execute Google Closure compiler.
-You can change this to Yahoo YUI Compressor or whatever in source code at line:
+Wecomp uses jsmin.py (by Douglas Crockford) for JS compression.
+You can also setup Google closure compiler, YUI Compressor or whatever you like.
+Set it in code:

 	jscompiler = '...'